Vetalb8/react-leanjs-bolierplate/README.md

   ))
 ```

-* [react-storybook-addon-intl](https://www.npmjs.com/package/react-storybook-addon-intl) It helps you to test yout "react-intl" components in the differents locales.
+* [react-storybook-addon-intl](https://www.npmjs.com/package/react-storybook-addon-intl) It helps you to test your "react-intl" components in the differents locales.
 Example:
 ```js
 ...